Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Categorical framed little disks algebras and ribbon Groth en dieck-Verdier structures

-subject to the analogue of the relations (T1), (T2), (B1) and (B2), but with the coherence isomorphisms $\alpha$, $\ell$ and $r$ inserted in the necessary places, see \cite{joyalstreet}.
-We call $X\in\cat{M}$ endowed with this structure a \emph{homotopy coherent balanced braided monoid} in $\cat{M}$.
+subject to the analogue of the relations (T1), (T2), (B1) and (B2), but with the coherence isomorphisms $\alpha$, $\ell$ and $r$ inserted in the necessary places, see \cite{joyalstreet} and also \cite[Section~4]{timw} and \cite[Section~5.4.2]{woike}.
+We call $X\in\cat{M}$ endowed with this structure a \emph{balanced braided algebra} in $\cat{M}$.
+Taking this notion as a starting point, we can define the following algebraic structure:

-\begin{theorem} The structure of a cyclic $\RBr$-algebra on an object $X$ in a symmetric monoidal bicategory $\cat{M}$ amounts precisely to the following structure: